knpuniversity/behat/knpu/bdd-features.md

 [[[ code('e68cbc8e28') ]]]

-Notice the 'In order to' and the 'I need to be able to' lines are basically the same.
+Notice the `In order to` and the `I need to be able to` lines are basically the same.
 This is a sign of a bad business value.
 Being able to add/edit/delete products is not a business value.
 People don't go into the product admin area just for the delight of adding, editing and deleting products.
 They go into the admin area because that allows them to control